Jeanette Bronée, Well-Being Culture Strategist.

 I help leaders perform at their best, avoid burnout and create a healthy work-culture by nourishing themselves and their teams.
 The Path For Life method is designed to help companies and their people perform better with self-care.
 With food-knowledge, mindfulness and habit-shifting we can create change that has impact on our lives, our health and our work, because nourishment is so much more than just nutrition.
 To create sustainable success we need to shift from survival mode to performance mode.

-I HELP COMPANIES AND THEIR PEOPLE LEARN TO PAUSE SO THEY CAN PROTECT AND HARNESS THEIR MOST IMPORTANT RESOURCE, OUR HUMANITY.
+I HELP COMPANIES AND THEIR PEOPLE PAUSE TO PROTECT AND HARNESS THEIR MOST IMPORTANT RESOURCE, THEIR SHARED HUMANITY.

 Why self-care matters:

-The way we work in our modern busy lives doesn’t work and we are a breaking down from feeling overwhelmed, leading to burnout.
-What if instead of just surviving every day, we could thrive?
+How we work in our modern, busy lives doesn’t work, and we break down from feeling overwhelmed, leading to burnout.
+What if, instead of just surviving every day, we could thrive?

-I developed the Path for Life Method, which integrates the 3 key essential ingredients to create sustainable change and growth in our personal and professional lives: How we THINK, ENGAGE and ACT and how it affects our physical, emotional and mental health.
-Because mindset comes before habits.
+I developed the Path for Life Method and the C.A.R.E. framework, which integrates the three key essential ingredients to create sustainable change and growth in our personal and professional lives: how we think, engage, and act with intention, purpose, and care.

-Self-care does not come last.
-Self-care is not a luxury or a perk, it is to a side-kick or a nice to have, it is the foundation for achieving work/life quality and living a life we love, because health is not the goal, it is how we reach our goals.
+Let’s change our minds about self-care at work because mindset comes before habits and self-care does not come last.
+Self-care is not a luxury or a perk; it is a sidekick or a nice to have; it is the foundation for achieving work-life quality and living a life we love because health is not the goal; it is how we reach our goals.

 SEE MY SPEAKER REEL: